 Soon after King died May 14 in home hospice care in Las Vegas, two of his 11 adult children alleged he was poisoned to death by his closest associates.
 The daughters said two of King’s associates gave him medication to induce diabetic shock.

 Preliminary autopsy results at the time didn’t support the contention.

 King’s daughters, Patty King and Karen Williams, made the accusations in separate, but identically worded, affidavits filed over the weekend.

 “I believe my father was poisoned and that he was administered foreign substances to induce his premature death,” they said in their affidavits.
 “I believe my father was murdered.”

-Both women accused LaVerne Toney, King's business manager, and Myron Johnson, his personal assistant, of neglect.
+Both women accuse LaVerne Toney, King’s business manager, and Myron Johnson, his personal assistant, of neglect.

 “This is absolutely about money,” Eric Brent Bryson told CNN, adding the charges were “absolutely ridiculous” and “unfounded.”

-The allegations were the latest salvo in a bid by some of King's children to wrest control of the late singer's assets, believed to be in the millions.
+The allegations are the latest salvo in a bid by some of King’s children to wrest control of the late singer’s assets, believed to be in the millions.